 For the most part, the local dress seamed to be either jeans and a short sleeve top or a knee length skirt and a short sleeve top.
-I wasn’t sure if there were any guidelines, per say, but if you stick to these basic lengths for clothing items you’ll play it safe.
+I wasn’t sure if there were any guidelines, per say, but if you stick to these basic lengths for clothing items on your Sri Lanka packing list you’ll play it safe.

 Most travelers avoid Colombo like the plague and I’m not sure why but since this is the main entrance to the country you’ll be passing through it at one point or the other.